 About the Area

-Oxford and Henderson are located in neighboring counties, about 15 miles apart.
+Duke Primary Care Oxford and Maria Parham Health are 7 miles/10 minutes apart, easily connected by I-85.
+Oxford and Henderson are located in neighboring counties of Granville and Vance respectively, with the town centers 12 miles apart.
 Both are roughly 30-40 miles north of Durham and the Research Triangle area of North Carolina, and close to the Virginia border in rural North Carolina.

 Learn More About Granville County